kailash-manasarovar/statement/docs/index.md

 - I had no notion of the ugly underbelly of this place; about how unsafe women and children are, even at government learning establishments.
 - It was inconceivable to me that the professional, well-educated, well-spoken, friendly, apparently normal Spanish people I interacted with on a daily basis were happily sacrificing women and children and babies to their never-satiated gods of porn.
 - Is it possible God had another reason for me to be there, a good one?

-## Police statement structure

-This police statement is set out into different sections.

-1. **Timeline** of significant events:
-    1. The largest section and in continuous evolution (all other sections at the time of writing are in an early draft state).
-    1. There are at least three Netflix-seasons in here:
-        1. The sedated-sex-slave, conservatory switcheroo-porn terror; prepped in Lourdes from January 2021, arriving in Las Marinas in February 2022, and let's say until surviving poisoning once again in October 2024.
-        1. Our heroine struggles to save her own life; from November 2024 to this day.
-        1. Background and history of significant and related events from our heroine's life; from 1980-2021, and this section could be split further:
-            1. Childhood signs and symbols.
-            1. Growing up and silencing: rape-gangs of North London and the effects of sedated sexual assault on a victim and on the obsessive and secretive porn-addict community close to her.
-            1. A woman's career in tech and what happens when colleagues and recruiters find out she starred in sedated child-rape porn (a horror-porn Netflix miniseries special all it's own).
-1. **Crimes** and protagonists -> information still coming in on the major porn-gang players of Las Marinas and North London.
-1. **Evidence** -> at a very draft stage and in continuous development.
-    1. My belief is that bulk of the evidence/proof will come from the tidal-wave of corroboration when people realize it's safe to speak, after which the mass of porn-evidence will likely emerge.
-1. The **Personal experience** section is an early attempt to catalogue the costs to my health and finances but I'm beginning to realize the futility of this because:
-    1. Apart from some brain-damage symptoms I'm not sure I care about (they do wonders for my meditations) and the long-term detox symptoms from pesticide/brake-fluid poisoning which look to be finally disappearing, I'm well.
-    1. Continuous drugging with hallucinogens for years has also had no discernable bad effects (but is, of course, not recommended and I suspect I'm an unusual case).
-    1. The costs to me financially, however, are incalculable and my attempts at itemizing them started in April 2024 when I still had no idea about the extent and reach of the evil, and what was still planned for me on the solid assurance - from multiple past-victim experiences - that I would be murdered and forgotten.
-1. A **Conclusion** in editorial which I'm dreaming about updating as soon as the babies and children are safe.
-1. **The novel** is a section I use to store book cover designs.

 ## The Ark Project Trilogy